 Now let’s look at the parts of a slightly different roof type.

 Hip Roof Parts

 A hip roof is a roof where the ends are also sloped.
 The gable end is replaced by a hip end.
 Also, notice that a hip roof still has a ridge and eaves (as do all peaked roofs).

-Hip: Sloped, diagonal ridge between 2 sections of roof is called the hip ridge.
+- Hip: Sloped, diagonal ridge between two sections of roof is called the hip ridge.

 Now, few homes in Arizona are as simple as the diagrams we’ve covered so far (that’d make for some boring houses).
 So let’s look at a more typical home and see what changes.

 - Valley: A valley is an inward joint where two sloping roofs meet.
 Your roof will likely have multiple valleys.

 So far, we’ve covered the parts of your roof that you can see.
 But with any roof, there’s more than meets the eye.

 If you were to peel back your roof material (either shingles, shakes or tile), you’d find the following underneath: